Sitecore/developer-portal/data/markdown/pages/downloads/Sitecore_Stream_for_Platform_DXP/index.md

 This module interworks with Sitecore's **Sitecore Stream** Software-as-a-Service (SaaS) AI service, available in products across Sitecore's portfolio.
 For example, this module requires an active Sitecore Stream subscription to set it up and run. **Please contact your Sitecore account representative to get started.**

-The latest package download is available below. **Note:** this download location is temporary; it will soon be accessible directly from **Sitecore Cloud Portal**.
+The latest package download is available below.

 ### Module Releases